KWBW: Programming

 KWBW has local news, talk and farm reports on weekday mornings and an hour of news at noon and at 5 p.m.
 A tradio program, called the BW Party Line, airs at 10 a.m.
 The rest of the weekday schedule is made up of nationally syndicated conservative talk show hosts: Glenn Beck, Bill O'Reilly, Dave Ramsey, Ben Shapiro, Dennis Prager, Sebastian Gorka and America In The Morning.
-World and national news is provided by CBS Radio News.
+World and national news is provided by Fox News Radio.
 KWBW is also a Kansas City Chiefs and Kansas City Royals affiliate.

 Weekends feature shows on home improvement, gardening, cars, pets, technology and religion.
 Weekend syndicated hosts include Kim Komando, Gordon Deal and Bill Cunningham.
-Some weekend hours feature the CBS Sports Radio Network.
+Some weekend hours feature Westwood One Sports.
 KWBW also broadcasts Hutchinson high school football and basketball games.

 History

 On May 28, 1935, KWBW first signed on the air.
 It was the first radio station to serve the Hutchinson area and featured programming from the NBC Red Network.
-During the "Golden Age of Radio," KWBW carried NBC dramas, comedies, news, sports, game shows, soap operas and big band broadcasts.
+During the "Golden Age of Radio", KWBW carried NBC dramas, comedies, news, sports, game shows, soap operas and big band broadcasts.

 In the 1950s, as network programming moved to TV, KWBW switched to a middle of the road format of popular music, news, talk and sports.
 Over time, as more music listening shifted to FM, KWBW reduced music and increased talk until it made the transition to talk radio.

+From 1989 to 2009, KWBW aired Kansas Jayhawks football and men's basketball.
+The station sold the rights to Kansas Jayhawks games to KSKU in 2009, citing KSKU's stronger, further-reaching FM radio signal and KWBW's already-busy schedule airing Hutchinson Salthawks and Hutchinson Blue Dragons games.

 In 2013, KWBW launched an FM translator at 98.5 MHz for listeners who prefer listening on the FM band.